PANDAExpress: a Simpler and Faster PANDA Algorithm: Introduction

 These new query plans boil down to three basic operations: {\em partitioning} the data based on the frequencies of the values in some columns, {\em joining} two or more relations, and {\em projection}.
 Instances of this type of query plans can be traced back to a special case of CQ evaluation: the problem of finding a small (hyper)graph pattern inside a large graph~\cite{DBLP:conf/stoc/Itai77,MR599482, MR1639767,DBLP:conf/soda/GroheM06, DBLP:journals/talg/GroheM14,DBLP:journals/siamcomp/AtseriasGM13}.
-For example, Itai and Rodeh~\cite{DBLP:conf/stoc/Itai77} describe an $O(|E|^{3/2})$-time algorithm for checking if a graph $(V,E)$ contains a triangle, by first partitioning the vertices $V$ into light or heavy vertices, depending on whether their degree is less or greater than $|E|^{1/2}$, then checking separately for a triangle consisting of at least one heavy vertex, and for a triangle that has only light vertices.
-Alon, Yuster, and Zwick~\cite{DBLP:journals/algorithmica/AlonYZ97} generalize the idea to the $k$-cycle detection problem, by adjusting the heavy/light threshold and distributing the computational load to different tree decompositions of the $k$-cycle graph, achieving a runtime of $O(|E|^{2-\frac{1}{\lceil k/2 \rceil}})$.
-Recently, algorithms to find much more complex graph patterns were discovered by Bringmann and Gorbachev~\cite{DBLP:conf/stoc/BringmannG25,DBLP:journals/corr/abs-2404-04369}; they also use the same techniques of partitioning the data based on degrees and performing joins.
+For example, Itai and Rodeh~\cite{DBLP:conf/stoc/Itai77} described an $O(|E|^{3/2})$-time triangle detection algorithm by partitioning vertices into heavy and light based on degree threshold $|E|^{1/2}$.
+Alon, Yuster, and Zwick~\cite{DBLP:journals/algorithmica/AlonYZ97} generalized the idea to the $k$-cycle detection problem with runtime $O(|E|^{2-\frac{1}{\lceil k/2 \rceil}})$ by adjusting the threshold and distributing the computational load to different tree decompositions of the $k$-cycle graph.
+Recently, algorithms to find much more complex graph patterns were discovered by Bringmann and Gorbachev~\cite{DBLP:conf/stoc/BringmannG25,DBLP:journals/corr/abs-2404-04369}.
 While the previous algorithms partition the data into two classes, the algorithm in~\cite{DBLP:conf/stoc/BringmannG25} partitions the data into a number of classes that depends on the graph pattern (the query), which is still $O(1)$ in the size of the input database.

 In an RDBMS, queries and data statistics are more general than those in the graph-pattern finding problem.
 CQs have relations of arbitrary arities, the output has arbitrary free variables, and the data statistics can include not only relation sizes, but also ``degree constraints'' which bound the number of distinct values in some columns given fixed values in other columns~\cite{DBLP:conf/pods/KhamisNS16}.